 - Socially Responsible Design: buildings designed to be beneficial to their human occupants and improve their health and well-being.

 - Circular Life-cycle Design: buildings designed with their full life-cycle in mind, from conception to operation, and from renovation and adaptation to eventual demolition.

 Green or sustainable buildings are designed to be eco-friendly and can include any number of the features above.

 The features chosen will depend on the type of building, its location, and intended use.
-Different countries and cities also have different building regulations and those need to be met in conjunction with the building’s green objectives.
+Different countries and cities also have different building regulations and those need to be met in conjunction with the building and city’s green objectives.

 Eco-friendly Building: Goals, Techniques, and Materials

 Now that we have looked at what makes a building eco-friendly, let’s look at why these features are important and the goals we aim to achieve through sustainable construction practices.

 The primary aim of any eco-friendly building is to minimize the building’s negative impacts and maximize its positive contribution to the natural environment.